AI Agent Guide: Basics

 - Task — describes the agent's primary objective and operational boundaries.

-- Knowledge Sources — include Fast Access Knowledge Base (on the screenshot below) and external Knowledge Bases used to answer customer questions.
+- Knowledge Sources — include the Fast Access Knowledge Base (on the screenshot below) and external Knowledge Bases used to answer customer questions.

 - Conversation Results — specify which data the agent collects during interactions for follow-up and reporting.